ClementJnc/dimrod/README.md

 * Cut code into smaller chunks (+ factoring for + - and * /)
 * Use arrays instead of sequences ?

+Example program can be launch with `nimrod c -r example/test_dimrod.nim`